Get

 Most kittens are done growing by around 12 months.
 Before this point, they are exceptionally energetic.
 Plan on spending a great deal of time playing with them.
 Cats at this age tend to like running around the house more than anything.
 Some will wind down enough to cuddle, but don’t expect much!

 Their hormones will start to surge as they reach sexual maturity at around 6 months.
-These may make your cat suddenly more independent or cuddlier.
+These changes may make your cat suddenly more independent or cuddlier.
 They may go from one extreme to the other.
 Your cat’s personality is likely more apparent at this stage.
 However, it is often more intense than it will be as an adult.

 If your cat is fixed, they’ll also likely start calming down around 12 months, if not sooner.
 Cats that aren’t fixed may continue to be a bit hormonal into their second year of life.
 Bigger cats tend to hit maturity later than smaller cats, and they may remain hormonal until around 3 years of age.